alanng10/Alpha/Docue/a.md

 Alpha has major on tier.

-Alpha has major on general.
+Alpha has major on gene.

-Alpha has major on level.
+Alpha has major on leve.

 Alpha has major on gain.